Blue Bayou: Background

 Because of this song, Dickson's Baseball Dictionary records that a "Linda Ronstadt" is a synonym for a fastball, a pitch that "blew by you".
-That phrase was coined by Mets broadcaster Tim McCarver, during a Mets telecast in the 1980s.
+That phrase was coined by New York Mets broadcaster Tim McCarver during a Mets telecast in the 1980s.

 Ronstadt's version appears, in edited form, in the 2017 film American Made and in Tony Scott's 2004 film Man on Fire.